kaikokeke/kaikokeke/packages/environment/common/src/lib/application/properties-source.gateway.md

 ### Max load time

 If it is necessary to set a maximum wait time before loading the application, regardless of whether the required source values ​​are loaded, we can create a `PropertiesSource` with `loadImmediately` set to `true`.
-This is because we do want to wait for max load source to load the application.

 ```ts
 export class MaxLoadTimeSource extends PropertiesSource {